Hackney Music Development Trust

 Student Placements

-Adam S. Eisenberg, Director
+Adam S. Eisenberg, General Director

 AdamA native of New York City, Adam holds a B.A. degree in East Asian Studies and Politics and an M.A. in Social Studies Education and Cultural Studies from New York University.
 He began his career as an educator, teaching Secondary School students in History and Social Studies.
 He then moved into the entertainment field in 1989, and worked as a talent agent in Los Angeles, booking a variety of international musical talent, from pop and rock-and-roll to jazz and world beat music.